Martin-Jung/Sussex_PhDThesis/README.md

 # A PhD Thesis template

 This is the template that I used for my PhD thesis at the University of Sussex.
-I created this template so that PhD students in the future can reuse it for their thesis.
+I created this template so that others can reuse in the future for their thesis.
 The whole template is released under a MIT license.

-This template builds upon a previous templates I made for my BSc and MSc thesis.
+This template builds upon previous templates I made for my BSc and MSc thesis.
 I also took some inspiration from [Fabrizio's](https://github.com/fabriziomiano/phd_thesis) excellent Latex template.

 I ensured that this template is compatible to the PhD thesis format expected by University of Sussex PhD students, but it might be useful for PhD students of other Universities as well.
 The Phd template assumes a PhD by publication style!